AndrewSomov/AndrewSomov/Readme.md

 ### 😊 About me:

 In my role as a Motion Designer, I've had the opportunity to contribute to a diverse range of projects, encompassing creative videos and mobile game advertising.
-My main focus revolves around Motion Design 2D animation and Unity Artist.<br /><br />I possess proficiency in utilizing tools such as Adobe After Effects, Adobe Premiere Pro, Photoshop, Illustrator, Unity, and Spine 2D.
+My main focus revolves around Motion Design, 2D animation and Unity Artist.<br /><br />I possess proficiency in utilizing tools such as Adobe After Effects, Adobe Premiere Pro, Photoshop, Illustrator, Unity, and Spine 2D.